 Zenbe and Beluga

 In 2010, Facebook purchased the messaging startup Zenbe for an undisclosed amount of money.
 In the talent acquisition, three Zenbe employees joined the Facebook team to help in the development of what would become Facebook Messenger.

 A year after the Zenbe purchase, Facebook also purchased Beluga, another messaging app startup, to build the technology behind its Messenger application.

 In 2012, Facebook purchased the photo and video-sharing social media site Instagram for $1 billion in cash and stock shares.
 At the time of the purchase, Instagram wasn’t generating any revenue and only had about 30 million users.
-Currently, Instagram has over 500 million daily users and brings in about $9 billion in revenue.
+Currently, Instagram has over 2 billion active monthly users and brings in more than $17 billion in revenue.
 The social media app is more popular among younger users who see Facebook as the social media site for their parents and grandparents.

 Facebook’s 2014 purchase of the instant messaging platform WhatsApp for $20 billion is probably the largest in the company’s history.
 The mobile messaging and calling service is now the most popular global messaging app worldwide.
 Most of the users are outside of the U.S.

 A month after purchasing WhatsApp in 2014, Facebook acquired the virtual reality company Oculus for about $2 billion.
 With the acquisition, Facebook planned to “extend Oculus’ existing advantage in gaming to new verticals, including communications, media and entertainment, education and other areas,” the company said in a press release.

 "Oculus has the chance to create the most social platform ever, and change the way we work, play and communicate," Zuckerberg said in a statement.

 Facebook’s most recent purchase of BigBox VR in June 2021 added the popular POPULATION: ONE virtual experience to the Oculus platform.